Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

 During the build of analysis, the`psthExtractor `is executed and  Pre-Stimulus Time Histogram \(PSTH\) is saved for each epoch group have stimTime has the parameter.
 In addition, it will also be percolated up on the higher level of analysis tree for further processing and visualization.

 > Please make a note of arguments in the feature extractor function.
-It is mandatory to have function signature with input parameters`analysis, epochGroup, analysisParameter.`
+It is mandatory to have featureExtractor function signature with input parameters`analysis, epochGroup, analysisParameter.`Guidelines for creating a [feature extractor](/building-analysis-pipeline/creating-feature-extractor.md) is explained in next section.
->
-> Guidelines for creating a [feature extractor](/building-analysis-pipeline/creating-feature-extractor.md) is explained in next section.